matthiask/traduire/README.md

 Kubernetes cluster.
 The `Containerfile` doesn't use a multi-stage build because it was annoying to set up.
 Instead, the frontend code is bundled outside the container, and only the Python image is used.
 (Contributions to improve this are welcome as long as they don't slow the development side of things.)
+You don't have to deploy it in such an environment however, any Django hosting is fine.

 Traduire needs a few environment variables to be set.
 The following list should get you started.
 All variables are parsed by